Advancing research together.

 - Assistance joining and implementing the SMART IRB agreement from a team of experts

 A series of web-based systems to support the SMART IRB Agreement are available:

 The Joinder tool facilitates the process for an institution to request to join the SMART IRB platform, as well as the administrative process to confirm eligibility and establish points of contact, and institution profiles.

-The SMART IRB Reliance system facilitates and documents the decision-making process on a study-by-study basis.
+The SMART IRB Online Reliance System facilitates and documents the decision-making process on a study-by-study basis.
 Through this system, an investigator (or designee) requests IRB reliance, and the institutions involved reach a reliance determination.
 The system tracks who needs to take action, automatically notifies the next person when a handoff occurs, and provides a central location for the reliance determination.

-Please for more information about the pilot studies or our software.
+Please for more information about our software.